 - Insults or threats directed towards other residents, which may indicate that your loved one is being treated the same way when you are not present.

-- Fear and anxiety around certain staff members, which could be the result of suffering emotional, physical or sexual abuse.
+- Fear and anxiety around certain staff members, could be the result of suffering emotional, physical, or sexual abuse.

 - Pressure sores and other infections that do not heal.